rkuma183/wilsonmar.github.io/_posts/2016-03-06-evangelist-job-description.md

 * A unique opportunity to play a critical crossover technical/ business role at a high-growth company in a rapidly emerging open source infrastructure category.

-* In five years, the chance to say you “got in early” into one of the pioneers!
+* The chance to say you “got in early” into one of the pioneers!

 * Equity
 * Matching 401(K) plans
 * 100% employer paid premiums for medical, dental, life insurance, disability
 * Flexible vacation - take time off when you need it